nikolaPantelic98/market-cruiser/README.md

 * Category Module added.
 Categories now can be created, as well as subcategories under the parent category.
 * All CRUD operations for Categories are enabled.
 * Pagination and Sorting for Categories are implemented.
-* Filter Function for Categories are implemented.
+* Filter Function for Categories is implemented.

 ## Some Images